agx/phosh/README.md

     _build/run

+or in one command:`

+    ../wlroots/_build/rootston/rootston -E _build/run -C ./rootston.ini

 This will make sure the gsettings schema is found, there's enough of a GNOME session running an the some of the mutter DBus API is stubbed so gnome-settings-manager can work.